 For Ranging TF of subvariant “Report” we clarify that its behaviour is same as that followed by MU-BAR Trigger frames in 11ax.

 TGaz Editor: Modify the text in P163L6 as:

-An RSTA may transmit any Subvariant of the Ranging Trigger frame with the CS Required subfield set to 0 or 1 regardless of the length of the responding HE TB PPDU.
+An RSTA that transmits a Ranging Trigger frame shall set the CS Required subfield to 1 unless one of the following conditions is met:

+The Ranging Trigger frame is of subvariant Poll, Sounding, Secure Sounding or Passive Location Sounding.

+The Ranging Trigger frame is of subvariant Report and the UL Length subfield in the Common Info field of the Trigger frame is less than or equal to 418 (#1366).